Is It ARFID — or Just Picky Eating?

 If your child eats fewer than 10 foods, avoids entire food groups, or melts down at meals—it might be more than picky eating.

-You’re not overreacting.
-You’re early—and that’s a good thing.
+You’re just early — and that’s a good thing.

 Did You Know?